MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 Historically, each of these scenarios was addressed by creating a dedicated installation package for automatic, controlled installation for users.
 Usually, an admin would combine the necessary source files (of ~2.5 gigabytes) and a copy of the Office Deployment Tool (ODT) together with a configuration file into a package for each of these components.

 But, especially in larger organizations, you often don't have a single configuration set of Microsoft 365 Apps.
-You might have a mix of update channels, often Semi-Annual Enterprise Channel and Semi-Annual Enterprise Channel (Preview).
-And maybe you're currently transitioning from 32-bit to 64-bit, and maybe you'll have to support both architectures for quite some time.
+You might have a mix of update channels, e.g. the majority on Monthly Enterprise Channel and a small number of special-purpose devices on Semi-Annual Enterprise Channel.
+And maybe you're currently transitioning from 32-bit to 64-bit, and you'll have to support both architectures for some time.

-So in the end, you wouldn't have *1* package per component but *4*, covering each possible permutation of Semi-Annual Enterprise Channel/Semi-Annual Enterprise Channel (Preview) and x86/x64.
-The end result would be:
+If you build a dedicated, e.g. Language Pack deployment for each channel and architecture, you would end up with four deployments, covering each possible permutation of Monthly Enterprise Channel/Semi-Annual Enterprise Channel and x86/x64, for just one Language Pack.

+The impact would be:

 - A large number of packages.
-The 4 listed components would result in 16 or more packages.
 - High-bandwidth consumption, as a client might get the full 2.5-GB package pushed down before installation.
 - High maintenance costs to keep embedded source files current.
 - High user impact, if you haven’t kept the source files current and installing a component will perform a downgrade just to perform an update to the current version soon after.